When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pregnant woman holding her bellyWhat To Expect When Your Baby Drops During Pregnancy

-• A circle marking the location of the head.
+• A circle for the head.

-• A curved line displaying your baby’s back.
+• A curved line for the back.

 Belly Mapping FAQs